qiuxiafei/zk-web/README.md

 sudo systemctl enable zk-web
 ```

-## Configuration
+## Configuration Process

 zk-web is also easy to configurate.
 It reads `$HOME/.zk-web-conf.clj` or `conf/zk-web-conf.clj` when it starts up.
-As you‘ve already seen, the configuration file is also clojure code.
+As you've already seen, the configuration file is also clojure code.
 Let's see an example:

 ```clojure
 {